 Then if anyone says to you, ‘Look, here is the Christ!’ or ‘There he is!’ do not believe him.
 For false messiahs and false prophets will appear and perform great signs and wonders to deceive, if possible, even the elect.
 Remember, I have told you ahead of time.
 (Matthew 24:23-25 NET)

-Today there many versions of our Lord and Savior Jesus Christ are being taught and worshiped.
+Today there are many versions of our Lord and Savior Jesus Christ are being taught and worshiped.
 While some of them are clearly in error, many are only incomplete.
-The following are some of the current Jesus' that are being taught.
+The following are some of the current Jesus’ that are being taught.
 (2)

 The Jesus without a body

 There are plenty of Christian individualists who feel no need to be connected (1) to or accountable to the body of Christ.
 These are people who are “fingers” or “eyeballs” and prefer floating about doing their thing in a disembodied state.

 The Jesus who is far, far away.